adnan-drina/ocp-devex-demos/run/01-serverless-serving/README.md

 ```shell
 podman push quay.io/bentaljaard/dotnet-helloworld
 ```
+---

 ## Creating a serverless deployment

+In this section we will deploy the container that we created as a serverless service using knative.

-Let's prepare a new Openshift namespace to deploy our serverless function:
+Let's prepare a new Openshift namespace to deploy our serverless service:

 ```shell
 $ oc new-project kn-dotnet